What is the Securities Industry Essentials Exam?

 The SIE allows the securities industry to elevate the other exams to a more prominent level.
 In order to gain basic entry into the securities industry, a person would take and pass the SIE.
 The introduction of the SIE changes the way firms hire entry-level employees.

 Once you are hired, the firm will generally then sponsor you to take the series exam that applies to your industry.
-An insurance company will still need their entry-level candidates to take the Series 6 & 63 exams, but they cannot take those exams until they have first passed the SIE.
+An insurance company will still need their entry-level candidates to take the Series 6 & 63 exams.
 The SIE does not remove or replace any existing series exams.
 The SIE acts as the first step towards a career in the financial industry.

 Does the SIE Replace the Series 6 or Series 63 for Insurance Agents?